jdittrich/userNeedResearchBook/text/allURBook.md

  To encourage giving such story like answers,  we will often ask for *descriptions* of activities and the *reasons* for doing them.

-> »can you describe me how you decided to use this layout?«
+> »Can you describe me how you decided to use this layout?«
 >
 > »You said that you need to look that color model up.
 Why?«